-The Remuneration Committee consists of the Supervisory Board's Chairman and Deputy Chairman as well as one share-holder and one employee representative.
-The Remuneration Committee convened four times during 2022, dealing mainly with the regular topics such as the annual review of appropriateness.
+The Remuneration Committee consists of the Supervisory Board's Chairman, two shareholders and one employee representative.
+The Remuneration Committee convened 5 times during 2023 dealing mainly with the regular topics such as the annual review of appropriateness.
 The Remuneration Committee cooperated closely with Human Resources and the Remuneration Officer.